 - Demonstrated interest/highly motivated in STEM as shown in your essays and application

 - Available for the entirety of the program, and commitment to completing

 - Students entering 9th-12th grade in September 2017

 - Responsible students who have demonstrated: an ability to make and fulfill commitments, timeliness, and persistence

 - You must apply online, on the ieSoSC Application page.
 We cannot accept paper applications or emailed applications

-We are actively taking applications for the ieSoSC summer 2017 program.
-The application deadline is April 28.
-Please read the application tips at the top of Application before you apply.
+We are no longer accepting applications for the ieSoSC Summer 2017 program.
+The application deadline was April 28.

 Questions?
 For information not found on the website, please Email: email@example.com